d2l-ai/d2l-en/chapter_introduction/index.md

 *Deep reinforcement learning*, which applies deep learning to reinforcement learning problems, has surged in popularity.
-The breakthrough deep Q-network that beat humans at Atari games using only the visual input :cite:`mnih2015human`, and the AlphaGo program that dethroned the world champion at the board game Go :cite:`Silver.Huang.Maddison.ea.2016` are two prominent examples.
+The breakthrough deep Q-network, that beat humans at Atari games using only the visual input :cite:`mnih2015human`, and the AlphaGo program that dethroned the world champion at the board game Go :cite:`Silver.Huang.Maddison.ea.2016`, are two prominent examples.

-Reinforcement learning gives a very general statement of a problem, in which an agent interacts with an environment over a series of time steps.
+Reinforcement learning gives a very general statement of a problem in which an agent interacts with an environment over a series of time steps.
-At each time step, the agent receives some *observation* from the environment and must choose an *action* that is subsequently transmitted back to the environment via some mechanism (sometimes called an *actuator*).
-Finally, the agent receives a reward from the environment.
+At each time step, the agent receives some *observation* from the environment and must choose an *action* that is subsequently transmitted back to the environment via some mechanism (sometimes called an *actuator*), when, after each loop, the agent receives a reward from the environment.
 This process is illustrated in :numref:`fig_rl-environment`.
 The agent then receives a subsequent observation, and chooses a subsequent action, and so on.
 The behavior of a reinforcement learning agent is governed by a *policy*.
-In short, a *policy* is just a function that maps from observations of the environment to actions.
+In brief, a *policy* is just a function that maps from observations of the environment to actions.
 The goal of reinforcement learning is to produce good policies.